 The Council’s unique membership provides the essential foundation for the organization’s work.
 The committed engagement of members will be a key determinant of the Council’s success.
 They will benefit from international opportunities to advance their own priorities and interests, including participation in important international scientific conversations and activities, and connections with powerful global networks.

 Visibility will also be key.
 Compelling and astute communications and outreach will support recognition of the Council as an influential global voice.
-Its reputation and impact will also rest on the competence and capacities of a well-resourced headquarters.
+Its reputation and impact will also rest on the competence and capacities of a well-resourced headquarters.1.
+Introduction

 In October 2017, at a meeting held in Taipei, the members of the International Council for Science (ICSU) and the International Social Science Council (ISSC) agreed to merge and found the International Science Council.
 Established in 1931 and 1952 respectively, both Councils have made major contributions to international science over their lifetimes.
 The decision to merge is in line with the course of developments in science over the past decades.
 It follows many years of increasing collaboration between the two Councils, and responds to a shared ambition to magnify the impact of their long-standing commitments to work «for the benefit of society» (ICSU) and to «help solve global problems» (ISSC).
 The merger is intended to build a strong foundation for advancing science across the disciplines and in all parts of the world, and for protecting the Council’s vital role in shaping humanity’s future on planet Earth.
 The new organization will draw strength from its unique membership, which brings together scientific unions and associations, academies and research councils.